tomhrr/fsmu/README.md

 option.
 A query directory can be forcibly refreshed by attempting to read a file named `.refresh` at the top-level of the query directory.

-By default, indexing is not performed before querying.
-This can be enabled by way of the `--enable-indexing` option.

-By default, deletion is a no-op.
+By default, deletion is not supported.
 To have deletion take effect in both the query directory and the underlying maildir, pass the `--delete-remove` option.

 If a directory name at the top-level is not a valid query, then